-Second, on both Android and iOS, a malicious app could impersonate the identity of another app (e.g. use the same app name and/or icon) and somehow get installed on the device (e.g. using Deliver Malicious App via Authorized App Store or Deliver Malicious App via Other Means.
+A malicious application could impersonate the identity of a legitimate application (e.g. use the same application name and/or icon) and get installed on the device.
 The malicious app could then prompt the user for sensitive information.

 Marcher attempts to overlay itself on top of legitimate banking apps in an effort to capture user credentials.
 Marcher also attempts to overlay itself on top of legitimate apps such as the Google Play Store in an effort to capture user credit card information.